menandmice/micetro_docs/guides/user-manual/access_control.rst

 The Administrator User
 ----------------------

-A single user is Built-in to the Men & Mice Suite.
+A single user is Built-in to the Men&Mice Suite.
 The Administrator User exists completely outside of the access model.
 This User can do everything, and it is not possible to deny any action to this User.

 Examples: